 Juniata offers an array of competitive scholarships that recognize the outstanding achievements of incoming students without regard to financial need.
 Academic Scholarships at Juniata reward students who do well academically, but also contribute to their school and community by getting involved.
 For most scholarships at Juniata, all you have to do is apply to be considered!
 There are four major groups of scholarships.

-Heritage and Ray Day Scholarships, valued between $2,000 and $8,000 per year are counselor recommended and awarded to students who show commitment to academic excellence, leadership and community service that culminate in a level of understanding among diverse groups.
+Heritage and Ray Day Scholarships, valued between $2,000 and $8,000 per year are awarded to students who show commitment to academic excellence, leadership and community service that culminate in a level of understanding among diverse groups.

-Phi Theta Kappa Scholarships - Two $24,000 scholarships at Juniata College are awarded annually to students with outstanding academic achievements signified by a grade point average of no less than 3.85.
-Eligibility is limited to members of Phi Theta Kappa Honorary who have completed a minimum of forty-five semester hours.
+Phi Theta Kappa Scholarships - Two $24,000 scholarships at Juniata College are awarded annually to transfer students with outstanding academic achievements signified by a grade point average of no less than 3.85.
 Selection of scholarship recipients is based on applications, and interviews and considers extracurricular and community experiences in addition to academic work.
-To apply, contact Brett Basom, Director of Admission and Transfer Coordinator, by email at basomb@Juniata.ed.
+To apply, contact Maria Engels, Transfer Coordinator, at email@example.com.

 Juniata has a variety of grants that are used to make the College as affordable as possible.
 On average, 88% of a student's demonstrated need is met.
 For all non-scholarship aid, the Free Application for Federal Student Aid (FAFSA) is required.
 When completing the FAFSA, Juniata's code number is 003279.